Mastodon Mastodon Mastodon Mastodon

 source env/bin/activate

-These commands will create and activate a virtual environment named env.
-Now all Python packages will be installed and run in isolation within env, without affecting the global environment or other projects.
+These commands create and activate a virtual environment named env.
+From that point, Python packages are installed and run in isolation without affecting the global interpreter.

 Consider this example with a global variable: